-Totally different with western wedding attire, China has her own special wedding attire.
+Different with western wedding attire, China has her own special wedding attire.
 Generally speaking, Chinese wedding dress is basically around theme of good luck and happiness.
-Dragon, phoenix, red color are thought to bring good luck and happiness, so they are indispensable elements in Chinese wedding dressing and decoration.
+Dragon, phoenix, red and golden colors are thought to bring good luck and happiness, hence they are indispensable elements in Chinese wedding dressing and decoration.
 Besides, other stuffs of Chinese wedding dress are with strong Chinese characteristics.

-Chinese wedding covering veil
+(Chinese wedding covering veil)

 During the wedding ceremony, the bride usually wears a special pair of wedding shoes.
-For example, in Southern Fujian Province, the bride has to wear a pair of shoes embroidered with patterns of a turtle or a deer, which symbolizes blessing, happiness and longevity after marriage.
+Traditionally, in Southern Fujian Province, the bride has to wear a pair of shoes embroidered with patterns of a turtle or a deer, which symbolizes blessing, happiness and longevity after marriage.
 In southern Zhejiang Province, the bride has to wear a pair of shoes named Shang Jiao Xie (shoes worn while stepping into the sedan chair) before getting into the sedan is for the sake of praying for auspiciousness.
 Either the bride or others can make the wedding shoes.
 These kinds of shoes are made with red and green cloth and usually with a soft sole.
 When a bride is going to step into the sedan chair, she is supposed to wear these shoes.
 In some places, relatives who make such shoes for bride can receive good fortune, while in other areas, they are made by the bride and another single girl in the morning of the wedding day.

 The characteristic of the Chinese wedding dress in Zhou dynasty is modesty and solemn.
 The color is different from that of later ages.
 Black and light red is the main color in Zhou dynasty, while that of later ages is bright red.
 The bridegroom wears juebian-the hat on the bridegroom’s head, and xuanduan-the dressing has two layers, white is for underwear, black and light red is for outwear.
 Bride wears xunran, which includes a light red underwear and a black outwear.
 Besides, the bride has to bound the hair up with a 50cm hair band and a 25cm hairpin.

-Chinese wedding dress in Zhou dynasty
+(Chinese wedding dress in Zhou dynasty)

 Chinese wedding dress in Tang dynasty combines solemnity of Zhou dynasty and the joy of later ages.
 The bridegroom wears red dress while the bride wears green dress.
 Based on long sleeve dressing with flower hairpin, the chaidianlifu is developed in late Tang dynasty.
 The characteristic of the attire is with many layers and long sleeves.
 Kimono in Japan is developed from this wedding attire.
 Wearing this wedding attire, the bride has to match with a hairpin made of metals and jewels.
 After Tang dynasty, the sophisticated chaidianlifu is simplified.

-Chinese wedding dress in Tang Dynasty
+(Chinese wedding dress in Tang Dynasty)

 As we all known, the more sophisticated thing is, the less aesthetic feeling people have.
 So how does the wedding attire combine so much sophisticated things to gorgeous art?
 What is classic about the wedding attire in Tang dynasty is its collar and long sleeves.
 Although matching with a set of hairpins and hair ornaments, the wedding attire in Tang dynasty has never ever brought cumbersome feeling.
 With time pass by, bride’s green dress has been updated to bright red dress.

-From Ming dynasty to modern China, taking wife is a small civil examination for Chinese men, so the wedding attire for bridegroom is the ninth-rank officer’s costume (Chinese pinyin: jiupinguanfu), and phoenix coronet and robes of rank (Chinese pinyin:fengguanxiapei) is for bride.
+From Ming dynasty to modern China, taking wife is a small civil examination for Chinese men, so the wedding attire for bridegroom is the ninth-rank officer’s costume ( 九品官服，Chinese pinyin: jiu pin guan fu), and phoenix coronet and robes of rank (凤冠霞帔， Chinese pinyin:feng guan xia pei) is for bride.
 Fengguan is the most honorable ornaments for ancient women.
 Fengguanxiapei has been wedding attire since Ming dynasty.
 Bride’s fengguanxiapei includes phoenix coronet, red veil, red gown, descendent bag, red dress, and red shoes and so on.
 This wedding attire is regarded as the most classic and representative one among all Chinese wedding dress.
-Most Chinese couple will choose at least two styles when they take wedding pictures, one is western wedding attire, the other is Chinese wedding dress, and most of couples prefer to choose fengguanxiapei as their Chinese wedding dress.
+Most Chinese couple today will choose at least two styles when they take wedding pictures, one is western wedding attire, the other is Chinese wedding dress for its exquisite beauty.

-Chinese wedding dress in Ming Dynasty
+(Chinese wedding dress in Ming Dynasty)